speedrunners-ist/hangman-rc/README.md

 There's also the `make clean` command, which will remove the generated binaries and asset folders created during the server's execution.

+Note that, regarding the `server/assets/hints/` folder, the images are not included in the compressed archive (as suggested by the teacher). **All hints should, however, be placed in this folder**.

 ## Usage

 After compiling the project, the **server** can be executed by running its binary,